-In addition, the French Minister of Economy has stated that the government is ready to protect important/strategic French companies by notably recapitalising them, buying shares or even taking them over (temporarily if necessary).
+The French Minister of Economy has stated that the government is ready to protect important/strategic French companies by notably recapitalising them, buying shares or even taking them over (temporarily if necessary).
 The government has specifically stated that the option to nationalize strategic companies is not excluded, notably in the automotive and aeronautical sectors.
 As part of the budget law for 2020 (LOI n° 2020-473 du 25 avril 2020 de finances rectificative pour 2020) enacted on 25 April 2020, the French government allocated a budget of 20 billion euros for equity investments in, or temporary nationalizations of strategic companies severely hit by the economic crisis (via the Agence des participations de l'État (APE)).

-By an order of the French Minister of Economy dated 27 April 2020, the list of strategic sectors is extended to biotechnologies.
+By order of the French Minister of Economy dated 27 April 2020, the list of strategic sectors is extended to biotechnologies.
 The French government's aim is to protect for example companies working on a vaccine against COVID-19.

 By a decree and a related order dated 22 July 2020, the French Foreign Investment regulations were further strengthened through the low ering of the threshold for the acquisition, by non-European investors, of the voting rights of a listed French entity from 25% to 10%.
-This measure is temporary as it applies until 31 December 2020.
+This measure is temporary.
+Initially set to expire on 31 December 2020, this measure has been recently extended until 31 December 2021 (by a decree dated 28 December 2020).
+Such investments are subject to a lighter prior notification/authorization process.